 We believe partnerships are critical to solving large-scale health problems.

 Global health problems are far too large in scale for any one organization to address on its own.
-Partnerships are absolutely essential.
+Partnerships are critical.
 Since 1984, we have employed a powerful model of collaboration (described in Real Collaboration: What It Takes for Global Health to Succeed) that was originally used to eradicate smallpox – the only human disease ever permanently wiped out – to affect a broad range of global health issues.
-We currently serve as the secretariat or hub of six major global health coalitions.
+We currently serve as the secretariat or hub of eight major global health coalitions.
 As a neutral convener, we are able to promote high levels of collective action among our coalition partners that include major pharmaceutical companies.

 'Leadership Begins With Caring'